Deepti1206/Banking_Transaction_Management_RDBMS_SQL/README.md

 ## Project Objective

-The objective of this project is to provide an overview on relational database management and how SQL is used to answer simple questions in the real world.
+The aim of this project is to provide an understanding of relational database management and demonstrate the practical application of SQL in addressing real-world queries.

 ## Problem Statement

-In this project we will assume an imaginary financial services company, XYZ Fintech.
+Within the scope of this project, we will adopt a hypothetical financial services entity, known as "XYZ Fintech."

 “XYZ Fintech” is a financial services company offering wide range of financial products like Credit cards, personal loans, auto loans, savings account and checking account all over the USA.
 One of its major business comes from credit card.
 The company wants to develop a database to track and monitor the credit card transactions.

-You are a Database Administrator.
-They hired you to seek help on how they can manage their huge transaction database.
+In this capacity, you serve as the designated Database Administrator.
+"XYZ Fintech" has engaged your expertise to navigate the complexities of managing their extensive transaction database.

 ## Business Understanding